greenelab/deep-review/sections/03_categorize.md

 records.
 This subsection deals primarily with these challenges.

 EHRs are designed chiefly for clinical, administrative and financial purposes, such as patient care, insurance and  billing [@doi:10.1038/nrg3208].
-Research is at best a tertiary priority, presenting  significant challenges to EHR-based research in general, and particularly to data intensive deep learning research.
+Science is at best a tertiary priority, presenting challenges to EHR-based research in general, and to deep learning research particularly.
 These difficulties can be grouped into three areas: local bias, wider standards and legal issues.
 Note these problems are not restricted to EHR but can also apply to any large biomedical dataset, e.g. clinical trial data.